Microscopic parameters of a type-II superconductor measured by small-angle neutron scattering

-According to an estimate based on LE-$\mu$SR data \cite{muSR-2025}, the diameter of micro-whirls in Nb at temperature 2.3 K is about 100 nm.
+According to an estimate based on LE-$\mu$SR data \cite{muSR-2025,VK_JSNM}, the diameter of micro-whirls in Nb at $T\approx$ 2 K is about 100 nm.
 Hence, in principle, $r_i$ can be measured by SANS (small-angle neutron scattering).
 This is the experiment we performed using a polychromatic beam of unpolarized neutrons on ZOOM instrument of the ISIS Neutron and Muon Source.
 The chief challenge was the low contrast of the induced currents against the background of arbitrarily oriented orbital currents, since the former are orders of magnitude smaller than the latter, as is always the case with Larmor precession.

-\textit{Sample}.
-The sample was a one-side polished 1 mm thick single crystal Nb disc 19 mm in diameter fabricated in the Surface Preparation Laboratory, the Netherlands.
+The sample was a one-side polished 1 mm thick single crystal Nb disc 19 mm in diameter fabricated in the Surface preparation laboratory, the Netherlands.
 It was annealed at 800 \textcelsius\, for 3 hours and electropolished.
-The applied magnetic field was set parallel to the stationary sample and perpendicular to the neutron beam.
-The sample was cooled in zero field, then the field was varied in one direction.
-The sample/field configuration and magnetization curves measured on a 7-mm in diameter twin's sample are shown in Fig.\,2.
+The applied magnetic field was parallel to the stationary sample and perpendicular to the neutron beam.
+The sample was cooled in a zero field, then the field was turned on and varied in one direction, starting from zero.
+At such conditions the flux trapped in the sample is negligible and therefore, as was first shown by Shubnikov with coworkers \cite{Shubnikov-37_typeII,Shubnikov-Rjabinin}, the sample of our geometry is in thermodynamic equilibrium even if its purity is not very high, as is the case in never perfectly clean type-II superconductors.

+The magnetization curves measured on a 7-mm in diameter twin's sample and sample/field configuration are shown in Figs.\,2 and 3, respectively.
+As can be seen from Fig.\,2, the magnetization data obtained in the ZFC mode are reproducible; in particular, it is easy to recognize that in the linear section of the magnetization curves the sample is in the Meissner state.
+This confirms the thermodynamic equilibrium of our sample in ZFC mode.
+Contrarily, in FC mode, i.e, at the descending field, the sample is out of equilibrium.
+It is worth noting that most of the previous SANS experiments have been performed with FC samples of transverse geometry \cite{Sebastian}, where thermodynamic equilibrium is practically unattainable.

-The measurements were performed at 3.5 K; the critical fields $H_{c1}$, $H_c$ and $H_{c2}$ in our sample at this temperature are 1100, 1800 and 4100 Oe, respectively, with an error within 100 Oe for $H_{c1}$ and 50 Oe for $H_c$ and $H_{c2}$.
+The measurements were performed at 3.5 K; the critical fields $H_{c1}$, $H_c$ and $H_{c2}$ in our sample at this temperature are 1100, 1800 and 4100 Oe, respectively, with an error within 100 Oe for $H_{c1}$ and 50 Oe for $H_c$ and $H_{c2}$. \textbf{Results and discussion.}

-SANS patterns obtained on the sample in the Meissner state and typical patters of the mixed state along with corresponding Laue-grams are shown in Fig.\,3.
+SANS patterns obtained on the sample in the Meissner state and typical patters of the mixed state along with corresponding Laue-grams are shown in Fig.\,4.